 |A panoramic photograph of Garrys Anchorage from the beach|

 At 1505 we go for a walk to the north along the four wheel drive track.
 It looks like no vehicles have been here in the four months since we were last here.
-Certainly no one appears to have camped here either.
+Certainly no one appears to have camped here either (we learn ini 2018 that the road to here is closed to all vehicles).
 You get nice views of the boat anchored along here.
 We walk for about 30 minutes and then turn around.

 |Catlypso in Garrys Anchorage, taken from the 4WD track ||Leana at Garrys Anchorage|

 Today has been overcast and much cooler than recent weeks.
 A change is on its way and rain is forecast for the next few days.
 We have not had any rain for a couple of months and no prolonged rain since we were here over four months ago.

 We are back on Catlypso by 1630 and have showers before reading a bit.
 We have sundowners and we put the football on.
 We can get pretty good reception on the TV, it only sometimes goes funny if we turn a bit.

 David comes over and we sort of watch the match, but lose interest once Melbourne starts to get all over North Queensland.
 They end up winning 34 to 8.
 Anyway, we have a nice time talking to David.
 We end up not eating dinner as nibblies were good and we had a few more drinks than normal.
 He goes back to Leana about 2130 and we go to bed.

 It started raining at about 0200 and it continues all morning till about 1000.
 It is not heavy, but very constant.
 We get up at 0800 and have breakfast.
 We put up the rear rain curtains as soon as we can, at least this stops some rain getting in, although we have a lot of water run off from outside.